martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 The full description of the webhook format is at https://developers.veriff.me/#webhooks_decision_post

+## Recognizing your customer

+When your server receives a decision notification from Veriff, you have to figure out, which customer is it about.

+There are two ways to do this:
+  1) using the Veriff session ID, or
+  2) using your own customer ID.

+The easiest way is to track the session ID provided by Veriff during session creation.
+All future event and decision notifications refer to the session ID.
+The session ID is unique for each session, and it can be used to look up sessions in the administrative interface at https://office.veriff.me

+The other way is to provide Veriff with your internal customer ID, or some other key that uniquely identifies your customer.
+Please bear in mind, that it is technically possible for one customer to be associated

+## Handling security

+It is important to be certain that

+You can secure the URL in three ways:
+- having a good secure SSL server for your webhook listener (we only send over HTTPS to servers with a publicly verifiable certificate)
+- checking the X-AUTH-CLIENT and X-SIGNATURE headers on the decision webhook (the signature is calculated using the API secret that only you and Veriff know)
+- finally, if you are really-really suspicious, you may restrict your webhook listener to only accept calls from the Veriff IP range

+The difference between the URLs is as follows:
+- the Decision Webhook Url is where we post decisions about verifications (approved, declined, resubmission_required, expired, abandoned, etc)
+- the Event Webhook Url is where we post events during the lifecycle of a verification (started, submitted, etc)
+- finally, there is a Callback URL, which is actually the redirect URL for the user on the web site at the end of KYC

+- can you explain the difference between the 2 url (event)

 # What do the various verification responses mean
 We give a positive conclusive decision (status approved, code 9001)  when the user has provided us with: